 If you’re just getting started as a landlord or if you’re a real estate investor interested in rentals but just aren’t interested in handling the maintenance and tenant coordination side of things, there are many property maintenance services you can extensively research, list out the pros and cons of each, do a cost-benefit analysis for, or look into having on-call maintenance technicians, or see what a property management company charges, or…

-Or you can take a deep breath and let us tell you about a beautiful thing called “24/7 maintenance coordination”.
+Or you can take a deep breath and let us tell you about a beautiful thing called “24/7 premium maintenance”.

 Or—worse—having to handle it yourself when you’re busy or just not interested!